cameronsmith425/How-do-we-feel-about-sentiment-/index.md

 If you really want to boost your retweet count, you should pay close attention now.
 If you are posting late at night expecting the retweets to roll in, you are doing it all wrong.
 Don't worry, it is a common mistake for most users.
 But you are about to get a one up on the rest of them.
 If you look below, you can see the peak times to get the highest average number of retweets.
 If we look across all tweets, the best times to boost your popularity are at 6AM on a Monday and 9AM on a Sunday.
 You may notice that the optimal time depends on your mood.
 If you are loving the world and nothing can bring you down, and you are able to grab a cup of coffee before hand, then it is better to post around 6AM Monday, 7AM Thursday, or 8AM Tuesday.
 If you are not a morning person (like me), then don't worry, because you can still post a tweet with a big smile on your face at 5PM on Sunday and expect a large amount of retweets.
 You should also think about adapting a weekly ranting session into your schedule.
 But make sure the ranting session occurs at Sunday around 9AM.

 ![Zoom retweets](/assets/img/zoom_retweets.png)

+# Which is the best topic to talk about?

+# How many followers should you aim to have?